MAbdelhamid2001/AWS-machine-learning-foundations/README.md

 # AWS-machine-learning-foundations
-Special notes of AWS machine learning foundations that ease coding
+Special notes of AWS Machine Learning Foundations Course that will ease coding